Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-5-0-m1.md

   - TDM(Tizen Display Manager)
     - Added test cases for TDM HAL.
     - Added APIs for the TDM-HWC.
-    - The libtbm uses the configuration file intead of using the environment variables.
+    - The libtbm uses the configuration file instead of using the environment variables.
   - TPL-EGL(Tizen Porting Layer for EGL)
     - libwayland-egl-tizen package is provided.
       - This contains the development header files for wayland-egl Tizen extensions.
     - Added the new backend type TPL_BACKEND_WAYLAND_VULKAN_WSI_THREAD for Vulkan HWC.
       - Added the event-thread to process wayland event.
       - The sub-thread waits for the sync_fd to know the draw_done of the buffers.
-      - The four present mode is supported with the draw_done and tdm_client_vblank.
+      - The four present modes are supported with the draw_done and tdm_client_vblank.
 - Vulkan
   - vulkan-wsi-tizen
     - It uses the TPL_BACKEND_WAYLAND_VULKAN_WSI_THREAD type of the TPL-EGL backend by default.